patil-suraj/question_generation/README.md

 ### End-to-End question generation (answer agnostic)

 In end-to-end question generation the model is aksed to generate questions without providing the answers.
 [This](https://arxiv.org/pdf/2005.01107v1.pdf) paper discuess these ideas in more detail.
-Here the T5 model is trained to generate multiple questions simultaneously by just proving the context.
+Here the T5 model is trained to generate multiple questions simultaneously by just providing the context.
 The questiosn are seperated by the `<sep>` token.
 Here's how the examples are processed

 input text: `Python is a programming language.
 Created by Guido van Rossum and first released in 1991.`